 How can you ensure you have the best mix of brokers included in your logistics RFP?
 As we stated before, not all are created equal.
 Some things to look out for:

-1 – Don’t exclusively opt for the monster brokerages.
-Instead consider including smaller or specialized firms that will care more about your orders.
+1 – Don’t exclusively opt for monster brokerages.
+Instead, consider including smaller or specialized firms that will care more about your orders.
 You can often achieve higher service levels and better pricing when including boutique transportation providers.
 The business gained by that brokerage makes up a bigger piece of their customer pie and you will be treated as a priority.

 2 – If it looks too good to be true, it probably is.
 All logistics RFP participants are working in the same market landscape.
 If someone is drastically under in their bid, they are likely overlooking a key detail about what it takes to move your freight.
 That cost likely doesn’t come with a real truck.